 Rwanda embraces technology like few other countries in Africa do.

-For example, a startup called Zipline, in partnership with the Rwandan Ministry of Health, uses drones to deliver blood to citizens around the country.
+For example, a startup called Zipline, in partnership with the Rwandan Ministry of Health uses drones to deliver blood to citizens around the country.
 In the past year alone, it has delivered more than 5,500 units of blood.
-This has helped reduce maternal mortality rates and drive down incidences of malaria-induced anaemia, mostly in children.
+This has helped reduce maternal mortality rates and drive down incidences of malaria-induced anemia, mostly in children.
 No other country in Africa has yet embraced this technology.

 Nigeria, on the other hand, has not lived up to its potential.
 It is a country still very dependent on oil as its primary revenue source.
 This, so much, that a crash in the global oil price in 2015 sent the country into its worst economic recession in 25 years, erasing 55 percent of its oil revenues.

 Despite its population of 180-200 million people, who are predominantly young; Nigeria, as a country, has made very little technological advancement.
 I write about the dangers of letting young people grow in such unsupportive business environment here.